 Say “Xin chao” as a common greeting

-This kind of greeting is more appropriate for non-native speakers because it is the easiest and the most polite way to greet Vietnamese people.
+This greeting is more appropriate for non-native speakers because it is the easiest and the most polite way to greet Vietnamese people.
 Native speakers do not usually say that because it sounds formal.

 Say “Chao ban” when you are close

 If you get a close relationship with the person you are talking to, let’s use “Chao ban” as a greeting.
-“Ban” is considered an informal way meaning “you” in English.
+“Ban” is an informal way of meaning “you” in English.
 It can be used for both genders but in approximately the same age as you.
 Therefore, do not say that to elders or someone you want to show your respect.